 The cute and attractive packaging of EOS is what makes it so popular among the masses.
 Colorful containers with rollover, catchy names, and flavors, are what makes EOS stand out from other brands.

 Certain points must be taken into account when it comes to lip balm packaging.

 People prefer lip balms that are convenient to use.
 Convenient packaging is one of the key factors customers evaluate the product on.

 A clean and simplistic design makes the product look more authentic and natural.

-Color and shade of packaging is another important factor that makes a product more attrac5tive for consumers.
+Color and shade of packaging are another important factor that makes a product more attractive to consumers.
 The use of colors in packaging according to the flavor of the lip balm makes the product a lot more eye-catching.

-Packaging should serve the primary information source for consumers; clearly mentioned ingredients, composition, shelf life, expiration date, and usage are all parts of basic information that must be mentioned on lip balm packaging.
+Packaging should serve as the primary information source for consumers; mentioned ingredients, composition, shelf life, expiration date, and usage are all parts of basic information that must be mentioned on lip balm packaging.